Identification in Multiple Treatment Models under Discrete Variation: Introduction

+We illustrate how our method can be used to gradually weaken these assumptions in a step-by-step manner and analyze the sensitivity of their main empirical conclusions to them.
+Our bounds reveal that their first conclusion that the positive experimental effects are driven by a positive effect from families who enroll in no preschools absent a Head Start offer is robust to these assumptions.
+In particular, this conclusion can hold under nonparametric and nonseparable MTRs, and when the selection model allows rationing of competing preschools.
+In contrast, for their second conclusion that marginally expanding Head Start has a positive, statistically significant effect, we find their assumptions are generally necessary unless one is willing to take the relation between test score and earnings to be towards the higher end of values reported in the literature.

 The remainder of the paper is organized as follows.
-Section \ref{sec:setup} introduces our model, treatment effect parameters, and identification problem.
-Section \ref{sec:identification} develops our method to compute the identified set.
+Section \ref{sec:setup} introduces the class of models and treatment effect parameters we analyze.
+Section \ref{sec:identification} presents our arguments to compute the identified set.
+Section \ref{sec:estimation_inference} discusses how these arguments can be used to estimate the identified set and construct confidence intervals.
+Section \ref{sec:application} presents our empirical application.
 Section \ref{sec:conclusion} concludes.
-Proofs and additional details are presented in the appendix.
+Proofs of all results are presented in Appendix \ref{Asec:proofs}.